 For students who answered "No", I asked them why they didn't watch the video.
 About 72% said they just forgot.
 Only about 8 students out of 84 gave negative reasons for not watching the video.
+Of the students who watched the video, only 3 said they didn't understand the video.
+The rest of them said they understood at least some of the video.

 I hope this is some indication about the effectiveness of the video.
 My next survey will ask about how effective the video was.
 I also want to ask the kids for suggestions.
 I have read about some people who say you should always include the teacher in the video rather than just a voice.
 Despite all of the incredible presentation option, I thought I might go old-school and get out my video camera.
 I have a huge projection screen--I can focus the camera on the screen and include myself in the video walking back and forth and pointing things out.
 This is closer to the way I teach, so I think it will work better.